Seek, but don’t expect to find

 revenge enough?
 Let us find him and

-can place him in a trance, not to awaken
+can place him in a trance, NOT to awaken

 until you command.”
 So they agreed